octobercms/docs/user-guide/quickstart/introduction/terminal.md

 You have a few options:

-- **Laragon Terminal** — If you use [Laragon](https://laragon.org/), it includes a built-in terminal that is preconfigured with PHP and Composer.
+- **Laragon Terminal**: If you use [Laragon](https://laragon.org/), it includes a built-in terminal that is preconfigured with PHP and Composer.
 Click the **Terminal** button in the Laragon window.
-- **Windows Terminal** — Search for "Terminal" in the Start menu.
+- **Windows Terminal**: Search for "Terminal" in the Start menu.
 This is the modern terminal app included with Windows 10 and later.
-- **WSL (Ubuntu)** — For a Linux-like experience on Windows, install [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).
+- **WSL (Ubuntu)**: For a Linux-like experience on Windows, install [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).
 This gives you a full Ubuntu terminal with native support for PHP, Composer, and DDEV.

 ### Linux